Meet the Course & Curriculum Support Team!

 - bCourses and Course Materials from Previous Semesters

 - bcourses is UC Berkeley's web-based learning environment.
 It enables instructors and GSIs to create course websites that extend teaching and learning activities outside the classroom.

-- Training workshops are often available through ETS.
+- Training workshops are often available through Research, Teaching, and Learning (RTL).
 See workshop schedule for upcoming events.

 - The Statistics Department maintains an archive of course materials (in many cases from bCourses sites) from previous courses taught in the department.
 This material may be useful to instructors as they prepare their courses.